greenelab/manubot-gpt-manuscript/manuscript.md

 Opportunities exist to improve the underlying AI-based revisions, such as further refining prompts using few-shot learning [@doi:10.1145/3386252] or fine-tuning the model with an additional corpus of academic writing focused on particularly challenging sections.
 Fine-tuning using preprint-publication pairs [@doi:10.1371/journal.pbio.3001470] may provide a strategy to detect sections or phrases likely to be changed during peer review.
 Our approach used GPT-3 to process each paragraph of the text, although it lacks a contextual thread between queries and this mainly affected the revision of the Results and Methods sections.
-Using chatbots that retain context, such as OpenAI's ChatGPT [@url:https://openai.com/blog/chatgpt], could enable the revision of individual paragraphs while considering previously processed text.
+Using chatbots that retain context, such as [OpenAI's ChatGPT](https://openai.com/blog/chatgpt), could enable the revision of individual paragraphs while considering previously processed text.
 Once an official API becomes available for ChatGPT, we plan to update our workflow to support this strategy.
 There is an increasing number of open models that could also be used, including BLOOM [@arxiv:2211.05100], GLM [@arxiv:2210.02414], or Meta's OPT [@arxiv:2205.01068], though lacking the highly usable OpenAI API.
 Even with these limitations, we found models captured the main ideas and generated a revision that often communicated the intended meaning more clearly and concisely.